 This means working with the right solicitor, one with enough experience to handle your case.
 Filing your herniated disc accident claim case can be a stressful process.
 People can often be put off taking legal action, fearing the costs which they think could result for this, whether they are successful or not.

 We aim to work with you on your herniated disc compensation case to make it as stress-free as possible.
-We help you with everything from guides to free online or telephone consultations.
+So, we help you with everything from guides to free online or telephone consultations.
 We can talk to you over the phone or via email, helping you to get a clear understanding of your case.
-We will tell you if you have a good case or not.
-If you slipped disc is still causing you pain, or if it requires further medical treatment we can help you get the herniated disc treatment you need, diagnosing the full extent of your injuries.
+And we will tell you if you have strong slipped disc claims/herniated disc claims or not.
+If your slipped disc is still causing you pain, or if it requires further medical treatment we can help you get the herniated disc treatment you need, diagnosing the full extent of your injuries.
 This can help your case.

 Many people with a slipped disc or herniated disc may not even be aware they have it, or that they may be in danger of making it worse in their day to day life.
 Other people may have had a herniated disc as a result of their work, but have been unable to bring a successful claims case due to not having the right solicitor.
 The right solicitor can help to bring a successful case.

 Clients choose to work with our team of expert solicitors for a number of reasons.
 We can work with you, offering a comprehensive range of legal advice and services.
 We can help you benefit from our expert and experienced legal representatives.
 We can begin your case by offering you a free personal injury claim consultation.
 This will help us to establish the validity of your case.
 We aim to support you in your recovery from an injury or accident.
 Take advantage of our great no win, no fee compensation claims service.
 We are committed to fighting your case, helping you to get the compensation which you deserve.